Shadoks Approach to Low-Makespan Coordinated Motion Planning: Introduction

 In this paper, we present several new ideas we used in the competition.
 We implemented a plethora of different techniques to find initial solutions to different kinds of instances, depending mostly on the size and density of the instance, as well as the presence of obstacles.
 A key element of our approach was to improve these initial solutions into low-makespan solutions.
 For this task, we introduced a novel heuristic that we call the \emph{Conflict Optimizer}, which may very well be adapted to other optimization problems.
-Our code is available on github \url{https://github.com/gfonsecabr/shadoks-robots} and we executed it on multiple computers for several weeks.
+Our code is available on github \url{https://github.com/gfonsecabr/shadoks-robots}.
+Some of our results in the competition were obtained by running our solvers on an instance for several weeks.

 The remainder of the paper is organized as follows.
 In Section~\ref{s:initial} we consider the problem of obtaining feasible solutions of moderate makespan.
 These solutions are optimized later on, with the techniques described in Section~\ref{s:improving}.
 Details on implementing the algorithms are described in Section~\ref{s:engineering}.
 Section~\ref{s:results} describes the results we obtained for some challenge instances and presents a comparison with the strategies used by other teams.
 Concluding remarks are presented in Section~\ref{s:conclusion}.